cjdbarlow/Part-One/pharmacogenetics.md

     * Percentage inhibition correlates with different genotypes, e.g.:
       * Normal (Eu:Eu) has a dibucaine number of 80 (80% inhibited)
       * Dibucaine resistant (Ea:Ea) has a dibucaine number of 20 (20% inhibited)
+    * Note that acquired disease will have a normal dibucaine number, as the enzyme itself is working correctly, however does not exist in a large enough quantity to metabolise suxamethonium rapidly

 ##G6PD
 A common x-linked recessive condition that may cause haemolysis following administration of oxidative drugs including: aspirin, sulfonamides, and some antibiotics.